sealneaward/template-py/README.md

 - [Additional Styling](#styling)

 # Windows Setup
+- TODO: need to add stuff about adding to paths to ensure exe compat
 - Install git [if not already installed](https://git-scm.com/download/win)
 - Clone project *run in cmd as admin*
 ```